 General Program Questions

 OrchestraBound is a practice audition program that simulates the blind audition process used by professional orchestras.
-Participants rotate through three essential roles: auditionee, intermediary, and panelist, gaining hands-on experience in every step of the audition process.
+Participants gain hands-on experience in every step of the audition process.
 It’s designed to improve audition preparation, build confidence, and cultivate awareness of what panels look for in live performance.

 Any classical musician preparing for orchestral auditions is welcome.
 This includes college students, recent graduates, freelancers, teachers, and seasoned professionals alike.
-The program is open to all orchestral instrumentalists, regardless of age or career stage.
+The program is open to all aspiring musicians, regardless of age or career stage.

 It’s open to both.
 OrchestraBound was created to support anyone looking to refine their audition skills—whether you’re a current student trying to land your first position or a professional returning to the circuit after time away.

-The $200 refunded fee is mock only - you won’t actually be charged.
-But you’ll need to click through a prompt acknowledging the value of the experience, as if the fee were real.
+The $200 refunded check is mock only - you won’t actually be charged.
+But you’ll need to download, fill out and mail the voided check, as if the fee were real.
 This mental stake raises the pressure just enough to mimic the intensity of a professional audition, without the financial burden.

 Yes.
-The $200 mock fee will be refunded upon arrival, consistent with a professional orchestral audition.
-There will be a mock check for you to download, fill out, and send along with your application.
+The $200 mock check will be refunded upon arrival, consistent with a professional orchestral audition.
+There will be a voided check for you to download, fill out, and mail.
 Normally a real check would be mailed.

 Logistics